fineshop/plus-ui/README.md

 # Not Maintained

-This repository is no longer maintained
+Since the project is moved to private repository, this repository is no longer maintained.